jaminNZx/ESP8266-Power-Monitor/README.md

 #define FIXED_ENERGY_PRICE     9.934
 //#define ENERGY_API           "http://192.168.1.2:3000/"
 ```
-* You can define the average sample rate (in seconds) for each type of measurment.
+* You can define the average sample depth (in seconds) for each type of measurment.
  * Lower = Fast but less accurate.
  * Higher = Slow but accurate.
  * 5-10 is a good range.